edgedock/dcmartin/motion/README.md

-# `motion` - Wide-Area-Network monitoring service
+# `motion` - Motion detection using motion-project.io

-Monitors Internet access information as micro-service; updates periodically (default `1800` seconds or 15 minutes).
+Monitors attached camera and provides motion detection information as micro-service.
 This container may be run locally using Docker, pushed to a Docker registry, and published to any [_Open Horizon_][open-horizon] exchange.

 ## Architecture